TomLiDev/mildew-detector/README.md

 ## Deployment

-This was website was deployed using Heroku.
+This application was deployed using Heroku.
 Instructions to do this are:

 1. Go to Github and Log in (or sign up).